University of Balamand

 The University of Balamand (UOB; جامعة البلمند) is a private university in northern El-Koura, Lebanon.
 The university is affiliated with the Greek Orthodox Church in Lebanon, but operates as a quasi-secular institution, welcoming faculty, students, and staff from all faiths and national or ethnic origins.

 Name

-The name ‘Balamand’ comes from, “Bel monde,” a French description which was the first given name for the “beautiful world” the Crusaders discovered after crossing Tripoli city in the twelfth century.
-Such naming is not unique; for example “Bella” village, one of the most picturesque spots in Becharreh region (named by the Italians) and “Terre belle” an almost 500 meters high volcanic mountain reigning over Tripoli city, are two of hundreds if not thousands of European-origin names given to city and towns names in Lebanon.
+Balamand derives from the French Belmont, which was the name given by twelfth-century Cistercian monks to their first monastery in the Levant.
+This monastery was founded on a hill three hundred meters above sea-level, overlooking the coastal plain sixteen kilometers southeast of Tripoli and eighty kilometers north of Beirut.

 History

 It was founded by the Orthodox Patriarch Ignatius IV of Antioch in 1988.

 The University of Balamand was founded by the Patriarch through the inspiration and endorsement of the Orthodox Antiochan committee, in which the concept formed between years 1983 and 1987, in the midst of the Lebanese Civil War.
 The project started soon after Governmental Clearance in 1988.

-Formerly conceived as just a project in the Koura District, it fused administratively with the Lebanese Academy of Fine Arts (ALBA) and St. John of Damascus Institute of Theology to become a full-blown university.

 As of 2014, the implementation of its Master Plan at the mount of long heritage, Balamand, proceeds steadily.